Dr Ruth Page

 My research interests focus on narrative analysis, computer-mediated communication and language and gender.
 My research includes both literary-critical and discourse analytic approaches to narrative, exploring storytelling examples found in literary, conversational, and most recently, social media contexts.
 I enjoy working with commercial and heritage partners on funded and unfunded collaborations.

-- (forthcoming) Narratives Online: Shared Stories and Social Media Controversies, Cambridge: CUP.
+- (2018) Narratives Online: Shared Stories and Social Media Controversies, Cambridge: CUP.

 - (2012) Stories and Social Media: Identities and Interaction, London & NY: Routledge.